 One of the most used Google apps must be Google Maps, an exquisite mapping service that, over years, grew to be so much more than a convenient navigation tool.
 This app almost always comes to mind whenever Android users mention maps and Google has a big advantage over the competition in this department.
 This comes as no surprise considering that Google Maps are integrated into the search engine and other services.
-All of this is not of much use for some Android users who claim that Google Maps are not working for them.
+All of this is not of much use to some Android users who claim that Google Maps are not working for them.

 Some report that Maps hand, crash, or have a hard time pinpointing the precise location.
 We made sure to explain how to resolve this in a few simple steps.